 Modify the reconciliation rules in the mapping file to synchronize only a specific subset of users.
 Refer to "How Do I Define a Reconciliation Rule?" for more information.

-When you install Oracle Directory Integration Platform, sample import and export synchronization profiles are automatically created for each of the supported directories.
+When you install Oracle Directory Integration Platform, sample import and export synchronization profiles are automatically created for each of the supported third-party directories.
 The sample synchronization profiles created for Novell eDirectory are: